recruitment-am/webgame-phaser/README.md

 - The core of the game logic is its GameLoop, which provides implementation of detecting time passing and updating all subsequent states beneath
 - There are some sub-models created and updated on a tick-base

+#### Controls

+Use arrows to move the knight and collect falling fruits.
+Game gets more difficult over time